Arpo-Two/Pygame-Hangman/README.md

 # Pygame-Hangman
-Quick Hangman game in pygame + 1500 wordlist with english nouns The purple bubble is the 'word score', that ranges from 0 to 1000, and represents the difficulty os guessing the word
+Quick Hangman game in pygame + 1500 wordlist with english nouns.
+The purple bubble is the 'word score', that ranges from 0 to 1000, and represents the difficulty of guessing the word